 The biggest disadvantage of the cylindrical lock is that it is not typically as strong as the other types of locks.
-Even with heavy duty strength locks, an enterprising and determined burglar could break the lock by putting enough pressure on it.
+Even with heavy-duty strength locks, an enterprising and determined burglar could break the lock by putting enough pressure on it.
 With the lightest locks, a strong hand can do this.
-Heavy duty locks may require specialized equipment to break, but it can still be done with enough time and pressure.
+High-security locks may require specialized equipment to break, but it can still be done with enough time and pressure.
 While other locks are not invulnerable to breaking or picking, the cylindrical lock seems to be especially vulnerable to it.

 Cylindrical locks are very common and convenient.
 If you are building a house or a commercial building and are looking for a cost-effective lock that can be used on every door in the structure, the cylindrical lock is the one that will offer you the most advantages for your money.
 Look into getting the one with the durability you require, and you will likely never be disappointed with your lock choice.

 Learn more about Important Locks Throughout History.